ember-learn/ember-blog/source/2020-11-06-the-ember-times-issue-167.md

 👋 Emberistas! 🐹

-New Release and APIs for ember-a11y-testing 🎉,
-New Octane ready release of the a11y focused ember-select-light 🔦 2 deprecation RFCs merged 🙌,
+New Release and APIs for ember-a11y-testing 🎉, new Octane ready release of the a11y focused ember-select-light 🔦 two deprecation RFCs merged 🙌, and last, but not least, ember-key-manager v1.0.0 ⌨️!

 READMORE